Sisowath Sirik Matak: Khmer Republic

 Sirik Matak walks with US Admiral John S. McCain upon his arrival at Phnom Penh International Airport in 1971.

-Premier Lon Nol suffered a stroke on 8 February 1971 and resigned from hist post on 20 April 1971.
+Premier Lon Nol suffered a stroke on 8 February 1971 and resigned from his post on 20 April 1971.
 Several attempts to form a government failed, and so Lon Nol agreed to be the formal premier while giving his powers to his deputy Sirik Matak.
 On 6 May 1971 the cabinet was approved.
 On 10 March 1972 Lon Nol declared himself chief of state.

 For the first year of the Republic, during which Lon Nol was often in poor health, Sirik Matak – as acting Premier – retained the most prominent role in the government.
 It had an overtly military character, Sirik Matak usually appearing in his full uniform as a Major-General and carrying a swagger stick.
 Whereas Lon Nol was particularly popular amongst anti-Sihanouk students in Cambodian cities, Sirik Matak had the support of the Westernised urban 'elite'; rural Cambodians remained overwhelmingly pro-Sihanouk.

 Sirik Matak also had relatively little personal support within the Cambodian political establishment; his power was gradually undermined by the Prime Minister's brother, Lon Non, and he resigned in 1972 after the latter had organised a series of demonstrations against him.
 Despite pressure from the United States, who were strong supporters of Sirik Matak, Lon Nol kept him under effective house arrest, and he became an increasingly vocal critic of the Khmer Republic regime.

 By April 1973, Lon Nol had been compelled to remove Lon Non and suspended the National Assembly, appointing a "High Political Council" composed of himself, Sirik Matak, Cheng Heng and In Tam.
 Privately, however, Sirik Matak stated that under the circumstances it would be preferable to allow Sihanouk to return, due to his levels of popular support, stating "if the people wanted him, I would accept".
 On being informed of this, an enraged Sihanouk called Sirik Matak "one of the worst reactionaries and traitors of the history of Cambodia [...] we are going to hang him, quite simply hang him, hang him".